 The Ghana Education Service (GES) following the unfortunate incident in a statement said a committee has been set to investigate the BECE for School malpractice which involves invigilators and a headmaster of a Junior High school.

 Chaired by the Director in charge of finance at the Ghana Education Service (GES), the four-member committee commenced the investigation into the alleged examination malpractice on Tuesday, November 16, 2021.

 A total of 571,894 candidates made up of 287,605 males and 284,289 females from 18,028 schools sat for the 31st edition of the examination which started on Monday, November 15, 2021, and ended on Friday, November 19, 2021.

-Ghana’s Education Service (GES) after the release of the provisional 2021 BECE School results early this year will also release the 2021 school placement of the candidates who for them to continue their education at the secondary level.
+Ghana’s Education Service (GES) after the release of the provisional 2021 BECE School results will also release the 2021 computer school placement of the Junior High School graduates to continue their education at the secondary level.